ukhsa-collaboration/snapperdb/README.md

 **GATK**

 GATK is available from https://www.broadinstitute.org/gatk/.
 Please read the licensing information before using (https://www.broadinstitute.org/gatk/about/#licensing)

+Implementation does not supoprt GATK v4 as UnifiedGenotyper has been depreciated.

 Set *GATK_JAR* - full path to the GATK Java archive.